Fire breaks out at Tappoo Warehouse

 Article continues after advertisement

-Firefighters are still trying to control the blaze and prevent it from spreading to neighboring outlets and warehouse.
+Firefighters controlled the blaze and prevented it from spreading to neighboring outlets and warehouse.

 Keep Connected With The Latest News, Weather, And Sports on Fiji's Best Radio stations.